MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/reveal.md

 In most cases we handle the usage of both of them by turning Reveal on automatically for a certain controls.
 However, other controls will need to be enabled through applying a style, or changing their templates directly.

 ### When to add Reveal
 You can add Reveal to your custom controls--but before you do, consider the type of control and how it behaves.
-* If your custom control is a single interactive element and doesn't have similar controls sharing it's space (such as menu items in a menu), it's likely that your custom control doesn't need Reveal.
-* If you have a grouping of related interactive content or elements, then it's likely that that region of your app does need Reveal - this is commonly referred to as a [Commanding](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/collection-commanding) surface.

-For example, a button by itself shouldn't use reveal, but a set of buttons in a command bar should use Reveal.
+* **Is your control sitting in a group or list of other similarly sized, interactive items?**
+Then you probably want Reveal on all of them to help the interactivity of each stand out.
+* **Is your custom control part of a [Commanding Collection](https://docs.microsoft.com/windows/uwp/design/controls-and-patterns/collection-commanding)?**
+Reveal is a great choice for situations like these.
+* **Is your control not placed near any hero content, or is far away from other interactive elements?**
+Reveal actually is not the best choice for these scenarios.

+In general, Reveal highlight brings attention to certain areas of your app, or to pieces of interactive UI that you want most of your user's focus to be drawn to.
+Adding Reveal to secondary UI can cause distraction, or mislead their attention; however, adding it to primary UI or hero moments in your app is where Reveal really shines.

 <!-- For example, NavigationView's items are related to page navigation.
 CommandBar's buttons relate to menu actions or page feature actions.
 MediaTransportControl's buttons beneath all relate to the media being played. -->

 ### Using the control template to add Reveal
 To enable Reveal on custom controls or re-templated controls, you modify the control's control template.
 Most control templates have a grid at the root; update the [VisualState](/uwp/api/windows.ui.xaml.visualstate) of that root grid to use Reveal:

 ```xaml